VAJIRI-CYB/SOC-LAB/blog.md

 ---

 Elasticsearch is a powerful open-source search and analytics engine used in data indexing, observability, and log management systems.
 Running it in a containerized environment makes deployment faster, cleaner and more reproducible.
-Docker and docker compose simplify deployment and management of applications Elasticsearch stores the processed logs and indexes them to allow quick search , Kibana allows you create visual dashboards of the logs.
-Using the Siem app in kibana to monitor logs.
+Docker and docker compose simplify deployment and management of applications.
+Elasticsearch stores the processed logs and indexes them to allow quick search , Kibana allows you create visual dashboards of the logs using the Siem app in kibana to monitor logs.

 ---